Children among 71 migrants found dead in truck in Austria

 Austria saw asylum requests rise to more than 28,000 in the first six months of 2015 - more than the total for all of 2014.

-Doskozil said plans by Hungary to build a 175 km fence to keep out refugees may be contributing to the problem.
+Doskozil said plans by Hungary to build a 175 kilometre fence to keep out refugees may be contributing to the problem.

 "Many people are trying to get to Germany or Austria before it (the fence) is finished," Doskozil said.